Farm and Ranch Insurance Policy

-- If you have a small land and decide to put up a farm or ranch but with no intention of generating profit, you will fall under a Standard Homeowners Policy.
+If you have a small land and decide to put up a farm or ranch but with no intention of generating profit, you will fall under a Standard Homeowners Policy.
 This covers some farming activities, and follows a few guidelines including but not limited to:

-- No paid employees – individuals other than the property owner are allowed to work in the registered property like family members, friends, and relatives given that they are not accepting salary or monetary profit from the owner.
+Individuals other than the property owner are allowed to work in the registered property like family members, friends, and relatives given that they are not accepting salary or monetary profit from the owner.

-- Property should be less than 500 acres – a standard insurance coverage normally covers up to 500 acres of land property; anything more than that requires a separate policy.
+A standard insurance coverage normally covers up to 500 acres of land property; anything more than that requires a separate policy.

 A total of $10,000 annual receivables are only allowed and covered anything more than the said value requires separate coverage.

-- If you plan on generating profit out of your farm and make it your full-time job, then you will need a Farm Owner’s Insurance Coverage that covers the following but not limited to:
+If you plan on generating profit out of your farm and make it your full-time job, then you will need a Farm Owner’s Insurance Coverage that covers the following but is not limited to: